 - Partial Voice Acting (English and Japanese)

-Don’t get me wrong, Full Service isn’t going to change the boys love game industry and the premise isn’t what I’d call progressive, but if you’re looking for something lighthearted and inoffensive, you really can’t go wrong with this game.
+Don’t get me wrong, Full Service isn’t going to change the boys love game industry and the premise isn’t what I’d call “progressive”, but if you’re looking for something lighthearted and inoffensive, you really can’t go wrong with this game.
 It has a lot of the same shortcomings I remember in the previous Black Monkey Pro games—arbitrary sexual encounters and trope-y characters—but there were also several big improvements.
 This game spent a little over three years in production and that extra time really went a long way in making this a much more enjoyable for me.
 The story is simple, a young man looking to add a bit of excitement into his life visits a local spa full of hot guys.
-Since this a boys love game, of course this is a spa that offers “special favors” in addition to their usual services.
-In Full Service all the extra sex makes sense, because the whole gimmick is that all the masseurs give special favors as part of their job—whether this constitutes as prostitution or not isn’t really touched on in the game—though the writers go to great pains to state that most of the guys of their of their own free will.
+Since this is a boys love game, of course this is a spa that offers “special favors” in addition to their usual services.
+In Full Service all the extra sex makes sense, because the whole gimmick is that all the masseurs give special favors as part of their job—whether this constitutes as prostitution or not isn’t really touched on in the game—though the writers go to great pains to state that most of the guys are there of their of own free will.

 Gameplay wise, Full Service has elements of a life simulator and a visual novel—events are triggered by visiting various locations and interacting with specific characters tied to each location.
 You can go on dates with the LIs, buy them gifts, and there are a handful of choices you can make that help build your relationship with each of the guys.
 The life sim elements of Full Service aren’t as intense as Meyaoi Games’s Seiyuu Danshi, which is great for someone like me that hates having to worry about constantly grinding stats.
 There was a fun work related mini-game that helps you generate in game currency to use for buying items for the LIs, but there was the option to skip it without any consequence.
 Full Service is a huge step-up from BMP’s other titles in terms of balance, (Bacchikoi had a mini game that while fun, was wholly under utilized) so it was great to see how far the team has come.

 Aesthetically, Full Service is gorgeous, one thing I always loved about Black Monkey Pro was their art!
 The CGs are perfect and there’s such a variety too, the game boasts over 200 CGs and each one is a feast for the eyes!
 There are even some animated scenes and while they are simple, I definitely enjoyed them.
 The music was good and that opening theme is a bop, it’s catchy and upbeat, with a lot of great energy.
 The voice acting is good, and while I liked that Full Service featured both Japanese and English voice acting, I have to admit that I liked the Japanese VAs a bit more.
-Not to say that the English VAs didn’t do a good job, it’s just… some of the lines felt a little bored, especially during the “romantic” moments.
+Not to say that the English VAs didn’t do a good job, it’s just… some of the line delivery felt a little bored, especially during the “romantic” moments.

 I’ve said this before, but most boys love media tends to focus on bishounen—thin, beautiful young boys and teens—which is fine, I like pretty boys as much as the next fujoshi.
 But, sometimes you like seeing some men with more meat on their bones and boy does Full Service deliver!
 Like their predecessor, Herculion stuffed their game with big buff, masculine men and I am here for it!
 Even Tomoki and Sota, who are arguably the smallest members of the cast are deliciously muscled… you can practically see their muscled physiques through their clothes!!
 The designs were great overall and I definitely would like to see more games featuring the Bara style.